TraceRicochet/sampy/README.md

 - 🎨 **Customizable**: Options to tailor configurations to your project needs
 - 🔄 **Consistent**: Standardized configurations across all your projects

-> Weez is currently in alpha and may have breaking changes.

 ## Installation

 > [!TIP]
 > The recommended way to install Weez is using npx or pnpm dlx.